 In the Bible, the term "word of God" refers to anything that God has communicated to people.
-This includes spoken and
+This includes spoken and written messages.
+Jesus is also called "the Word of God."

-The term "scriptures" means "writings."
+- The term "scriptures" means "writings."
 It is only used in the New Testament and refers to the Hebrew scriptures, which is the Old Testament.
-These writings were God's message that he had told people to write down so that many years in the future people could still read it.
-The related terms "word of Yahweh" and "word of the Lord" often refer to a specific message from God that was given to a prophet or other person in the Bible.
-Sometimes this term occurs as simply "the word" or "my word" or "your word" (when talking about God's word).
-In the New Testament, Jesus is called "the Word" and "the Word of God."
+These writings were God's message that he had told people to write down so that many years in the future people could still read it. - The related terms "word of Yahweh" and "word of the Lord" often refer to a specific message from God that was given to a prophet or other person in the Bible. - Sometimes this term occurs as simply "the word" or "my word" or "your word" (when talking about God's word). - In the New Testament, Jesus is called "the Word" and "the Word of God."
 These titles mean that Jesus fully reveals who God is, because he is God himself.